Tilde: Approximation

-Before a number the tilde can mean 'approximately'; '~42' means 'approximately 42'.
-When used with currency symbols that precede the number (national conventions differ), the tilde precedes the symbol, thus for example '~$10' means 'about ten dollars'.
+Before a number, the tilde can mean "approximately": e.g., "~42" means "approximately 42".
+Such usage goes against ISO/IEC 80000-2 and should be avoided.
+When used with currency symbols that precede the number (national conventions differ), the tilde precedes the symbol, thus for example "~$10" means "about ten dollars".

 The symbols ≈ (almost equal to) and ≅ (approximately equal to) are among the other symbols used to express approximation.